How Does Stress Affect Your Body - del-IMMUNE V

 Causes of Stress

 There are several different causes of stress.
-General causes of stress include threats, fear, uncertainty, and cognitive dissonance, or a disconnect between our actions and our thoughts.
-People often experience stress as a result of work, illness, family life, relationships, money, and physical changes, among other causes of stress.
-Typically, stress is caused by a person’s perceptions, which may or may not be an accurate reflection of reality.
+Common sources include threats, fear, uncertainty, and cognitive dissonance, which refers to a disconnect between our actions and thoughts.
+People often experience stress related to work, illness, family life, relationships, finances, and physical changes, among many other factors.
+Typically, stress is shaped by a person’s perceptions, which may or may not accurately reflect reality.
+Ongoing stress can also affect physical health and is sometimes discussed alongside topics such as causes of dry cough, as tension and immune imbalance may contribute to persistent symptoms.

 Stressors, or the situations and pressures that cause stress, may be external or internal.
 Common external stressors include major life changes, work or school, relationship difficulties, financial problems, being too busy or overwhelmed, or children and family.
 Common internal stressors include chronic worry, pessimism, negative self-talk, unrealistic expectations or perfectionism, a lack of flexibility, and an all-or-nothing attitude.